-This course is designed to help the participant become an effective (and published) writer in his/her professional field.
+This course is designed to help the participant become an effective (and published) writer in his other professional field.
 It will hone the writer's skills in two areas: 1) developing the writing skills that will allow one to be published in professional and lay journals, magazines and newspapers; and 2) refining the writing required in one's workplace.
 In this course, one learns how to develop a theme that will interest a readership and a publisher.
 Focus is on effective writing techniques and learning the ropes of getting published from submittal of a work to its acceptance.

-NUR-621-NG Instructional Technology for Nurse Educators 3 credits
+Instructional Technology for Nurse Educators

-This course is designed to provide learners with the information and learning experiences they need to use Web- and non-Web-based instructional technologies and learning management applications in educational practice.
+This course is designed to provide learners with the information and learning experiences they need to use Web and non-Web-based instructional technologies and learning management applications in educational practice.
 The learner's knowledge of instructional design, learning theory, curriculum design and evaluation strategies are integrated components of the course.

-Advisory: Completion of NUR-630-NG Theoretical Foundations and Instructional Strategies in Nursing Education, NUR-700-NG Curriculum Theory and Development in Nursing Education and NUR-710-NG Testing, Assessment and Evaluation or the equivalent are required to be successful in NUR-621-NG.
-Students are responsible for having acquired this knowledge prior to registering for NUR-621-NG.
+Advisory: Completion of NUR-630

+Theoretical Foundations and Instructional

+Strategies in Nursing Education; NUR-700

+Curriculum Theory and Development

+in Nursing Education; and NUR-710

+Testing, Assessment and Evaluation or the

+equivalent are required to be successful

+in NUR-621.
+Students are responsible for

+having acquired this knowledge prior to

+registering for NUR-621.